shrinerb/shrine/README.md

 ```

 First we add the storage we want to use to Shrine's registry.
 Storages are
-simply Ruby classes which perform the actual uploads.
+simple Ruby classes which perform the actual uploads.
 We instantiate a `Shrine`
-instance which wraps the storage, and when we call `Shrine#upload` the
+with the storage name, and when we call `Shrine#upload` the following happens:
-following happens:

 * a unique location is generated for the file
 * metadata is extracted from the file
 * the underlying storage is called to store the file
-* a `Shrine::UploadedFile` is returned with data filled in
+* a `Shrine::UploadedFile` is returned with these data

-The argument to `Shrine#upload` needs to be an IO object.
-So `File`, `Tempfile`
+The argument to `Shrine#upload` needs to be an IO-like object.
+So, `File`,
-and `StringIO` are all valid arguments.
-But the object doesn't have to be an
+`Tempfile` and `StringIO` are all valid arguments.
+But the object doesn't have
-actual IO, it's enough that it responds to these 5 methods: `#read(*args)`,
+to be an actual IO, it's enough that it responds to these 5 methods:
-`#size`, `#eof?`, `#rewind` and `#close`.  `ActionDispatch::Http::UploadedFile`
+`#read(*args)`, `#size`, `#eof?`, `#rewind` and `#close`.
-is one such object, but you can also make your own.
+`ActionDispatch::Http::UploadedFile` is one such object.

-You can now download the uploaded file from the storage:
+Now that we've uploaded the file to the underlying storage, we can download it:

 ```rb
 file = uploaded_file.download
 file #=> #<Tempfile:/var/folders/k7/6zx6dx6x7ys3rv3srh0nyfj00000gn/T/20151004-74201-1t2jacf>
 ```

-When you're done, you can delete the file:
+When we're done, we can delete the file:

 ```rb
 uploader.delete(uploaded_file)